Introduction

 Different Types of Goods in economics

-There are different types of goods found in economics which are categorized broadly based on Consumer, Industrial, and based on Government.
+There are different types of goods found in economics which are categorized broadly;

 Based on Consumer (Consumer Goods)